Resumes one or more suspended jobs.

 Sends the SIGCONT signal to resume one or more of your suspended jobs.

-Only root and LSF administrators can operate on jobs submitted by other users.
+Only root and LSF administrators can operate on jobs that are submitted by other users.
 You cannot resume a job that is not suspended.
-Using bresume on a job that is not in either the PSUSP or the USUSP state has no effect.
+Using the bresume command on a job that is not in either the PSUSP or the USUSP state has no effect.

-You can also use bkill -s CONT to send the resume signal to a job.
+You can also use the bkill -s CONT command to send the resume signal to a job.

 If a signal request fails to reach the job execution host, LSF retries the operation later when the host becomes reachable.
 LSF retries the most recent signal request.

-Jobs that are suspended by the administrator can only be resumed by the administrator or root; users do not have permission to resume a job suspended by another user or the administrator.
-Administrators or root can resume jobs suspended by users or administrators.
+Jobs that are suspended by the administrator can be resumed only by the LSF administrator or root.
+Users do not have permission to resume a job that is suspended by another user or the administrator.
+Administrators or root can resume jobs that are suspended by users or administrators.

-If ENABLE_USER_RESUME=Y in lsb.params, users can resume their own jobs that have been suspended by the administrator.
+If the ENABLE_USER_RESUME=Y parameter is set in the lsb.params file, users can resume their own jobs that are suspended by the administrator.

 - -app application_profile_name

-Resumes only jobs associated with the specified application profile.
+- Resumes only jobs that are associated with the specified application profile.
 You must specify an existing application profile.